The World of Golden Eggs: Anime

 The first anime DVD, The World of Golden Eggs Vol. 01, and the second anime DVD were released on August 3, 2005.
 The third anime DVD, The World of Golden Eggs "Season 2" Vol. 03, and fourth anime DVD, The World of Golden Eggs "Season 2" Vol. 04, were released on August 24, 2007.
 All releases were handled by Warner Home Video.

-The series is legally available on the AnimeLog Youtube channel.
+The series was legally available on the AnimeLog YouTube channel until 2024.

 Games

 The anime was adapted into an action and music Wii game, called The World of Golden Eggs: Nori Nori Rhythm-kei, which was developed by Artoon and published by AQ Interactive and was released in Japan on June 26, 2008.

-AQ Interactive released a puzzle Nintendo DS game, called The World of Golden Eggs: Nori Nori Uta Dekichatte Kei, on February 17, 2009 in Japan.
+AQ Interactive released a puzzle Nintendo DS game, called The World of Golden Eggs: Nori Nori Uta Dekichatte Kei, on February 17, 2009, in Japan.

 Music

 On September 22, 2005, wint released an animation soundtrack for The World of Golden Eggs.

 On March 22, 2008, wint released an animation soundtrack for season two of The World of Golden Eggs anime.

-On March 11, 2009, wint released a The World of Golden Eggs DVD for the Japan tour in Tokyo called, The World of Golden Eggs "Music Complete".
+On March 11, 2009, wint released a The World of Golden Eggs DVD for the Japan tour in Tokyo called The World of Golden Eggs "Music Complete".